D3dl3g/Magic-Mirror/README.md

 I'm going to assume that IF youre setting MagicMirror up this way, then you're comfortable with creating a CT in Proxmox AND are able to SSH into a RPi after SDCard creation as well as assigning static IPs to your kit/CTs.

-Here is the process i used to create a containered MM Server and an MM Client utilising a Raspberry Pi0 (rev1.2).
-For the next couple of months i may add to this as i find more streamlined ways of doing things via suggestions/research but **please only consider this info accurate up to June 2022.** I'm a n00b and I'll for get this is here unless I get an email for something i did wrong, soo yeah bear that in mind ;)
+Here is the process i used to create a containered MM Server and an MM Client utilising a Raspberry Pi0 (rev1.2). **please only consider this info accurate up to Jan 2026.** I'm a n00b and I'll for get this is here unless I get an email for something i did wrong, soo yeah bear that in mind ;)

-Walkthroughs I am duplicating here, incase sources disappear, I take no credit for the creation/deletion of these.
+Walkthroughs I am duplicating here (abeit with updated packages), incase sources disappear, I take no credit for the creation/deletion of these.

 [Server (MM Forum)](https://forum.magicmirror.builders/topic/11003/getting-mm-running-on-debian-10-not-on-a-rpi "Server (MM Forum)")